The Australian Government will fund a wage increase for the early childhood education and care (ECEC) workforce through a worker retention payment.

 We provide more details about these requirements and conditions below.

-Family Day Care (FDC) and In Home Care (IHC) providers are not currently eligible for the payment.
+Family Day Care (FDC) and In Home (IHC) providers are not currently eligible for this payment.
 The government is working closely with these sectors to learn how best to support their workforce.
+Thank you to all who have provided input and valuable perspectives on behalf of these sectors so far.
+The government is considering next steps and will provide further information shortly.

 Preschools and kindergartens are not eligible for the payment.